Configure the document automation base kit

 Delete a document X

-*When someone opens a processed document, he automatically assigns it to himself.
-Other validators will no longer see this document in the list and would get an error if they tried to update it.
+When someone opens a processed document, they automatically assign it to themself.
+Other validators no longer see this document in the list and get an error if they try to update it.

 Note